Moduli of Distributions via Singular Schemes: Moduli of Codimension One Distributions and Hilbert Schemes

-In the study of the morphism $\Sigma$ it is useful to understand its fibers.
-Let $X$ be as in Theorem \ref{sing:map} and let $\sF \in \mathcal{D}^P(X)$ with $Z = \sing(\sF )$.
-Then any distribution on $X$ singular at $Z$ is defined by a twisted $1$-form $\omega \in H^0(\Omega^1_X(c) \otimes \mathcal{I}_Z)$.
+It then follows that any distribution on $X$ singular at $Z$ is defined by a twisted $1$-form $\omega \in H^0(\Omega^1_X(c) \otimes \mathcal{I}_Z)$.
 In particular, the fiber of $\Sigma$ over $Z$ lies inside A priori, the singular scheme of $\omega$ could be larger, even of codimension one.
 However, the locus of $1$-forms vanishing only on $Z$ is a (nonempty) Zariski open set, thanks to the flattening stratification \cite[Chapter 8]{MUM:LCAS}.